LifeScopeLabs/lifescope-app/docs/connections.md

 If you try to make a second Connection to the exact same account, the new one will be deleted, as will whatever Permissions you selected.
 If you have multiple accounts with a service, though, you may make a Connection to each of them.

-For example, let's say you signed up using your personal Google account, and gave Lifescope Permissions for Gmail and your Drive history.
+For example, let's say you signed up using your personal Google account, and gave LifeScope Permissions for Gmail and your Drive history.
 If you tried to make another Connection to your personal Google account and only selected the Drive permission, this second Connection would be discarded and your original Connection would still have the Gmail and Drive Permissions.
 If you start a Connection with just the Drive permission, but selected your work Google account, a Connection to that other Google account would be made, and it would only be able to access your work Google's Drive history.
 The personal Google Connection would still have access to both Gmail and Drive.